Compulsive Internet Use and Gaming

 In treating compulsive internet use, total abstinence is not the intended goal.
 At The Edge, we believe in helping participants develop a healthier relationship with the technologies that are part of our society.
 Physical activity—of which there are a number of options to engage at The Edge’s state-of-the-art fitness facilities—is one of the most effective ways of addressing compulsive internet use and gaming.
 Among other benefits, it helps to kickstart the production of feel-good endorphins in the brain.

 At The Edge, we are able to provide holistic treatment on-site at our relaxing, resort-like inpatient centre.
 This means offering cognitive behavioural therapy, individual and group therapy, and physical activity designed to build confidence, strength and focus.
-The Edge understands that the many symptoms of ADD/ADHD require a comprehensive package of treatment delivered by experienced and supportive staff.
-These fully accredited individuals can coach participants as they identify and practice new coping mechanisms to help manage their condition.
-Participants will be able to share their experiences with others in group sessions, building new relationships with peers facing similar challenges and finding camaraderie as they move forward toward a happier, more successful life.
+Our fully accredited counsellors tutor and train participants as they pinpoint and practice new coping mechanisms to help manage their condition.
+Participants will be able to share their experiences with others in group sessions, building new relationships with peers facing similar challenges and finding camaraderie as they move forward toward greater personal growth and sustained behavioural change.

 Through individual and group counselling, our professionally accredited staff at The Edge also treat co-occurring disorders like anxiety and depression, in order to get at the deeper reasons why you excessively rely on your smartphone, computer, or gaming consoles.